We've independently reviewed this article to make sure it's as accurate as we can make it.

-Anyway, the hot air drawn into the unit hits pads soaked in cool water.
+Then, the hot air drawn into the unit hits pads soaked in cool water.
 The hot air evaporates the water.
-The air, now cooler as a result, is blow from the cooler into the surrounding area.
+The air, now cooler as a result, is blown from the cooler into the surrounding area.

-Is there more stuff involved?
-Yes, but that’s the basics and all you really need to know.
-For a swamp cooler to work you need hot air and cool water.
+For a swamp cooler to work, you need hot air and cool water.
 If you have both, great, you should have a well-functioning swamp cooler.

 If, however, you don’t have water pumping, you don’t have saturated pads for that hot air to hit.
 Which is why you’re here.

-So, if your swamp cooler is on and only blowing hot air, you know it’s getting electricity and the air side is functioning.
+But, if your swamp cooler is on and only blowing hot air, then it’s getting electricity and the air side is functioning.
 Time to focus solely on the water side.

 Swamp coolers usually come in two different types.

-One is a unit usually designed for a whole-home or multi-rooms.
-These types of units tend to be both hard-wired electrically into the home’s main electrical system.
-This type of unit also either has their water supply hard-piped to them or a dedicated hose for hooking up to them.
+One is a unit usually designed for a whole home or multi-rooms.
+These types of units tend to be hard-wired electrically into the home’s main electrical system.
+They also either have their water supply hard-piped to them or a dedicated hose for hooking up to them.

 If there’s a water supply issue to a swamp cooler like this, it can be because of a damaged supply line or another plumbing issue.
 The main thing isn’t so much a problem with the swamp cooler as it is getting water to it.